 I’ve always been fascinated with babies and very young children.
 As I got older I took every opportunity to spend time with them.
 As a mother, I marveled at the chance to see the world through my children’s eyes.
 That was so engaging that I’d have had at least one more if circumstances had allowed.

-My body dictated otherwise.
+My body dictated otherwise; another pregnancy was not going to be a good idea.
 Maybe that influenced my career path’s turn from mental health counseling with adults to supporting nurturing relationships between very young children and their parents.
-That, I still believes is a critical time of hope and possibility for each baby, each parent and for the future of our world.
+Those earliest months and years are a critical time of hope and possibility for each baby, each parent and for the future of our world.

 A relationship with a baby is a mutual one.
 Babies come to us wired to love unconditionally and to learn from us.
 We discover the depths of our love for these tiny beings, and they thrive on our love and acceptence.
 From them we learn many things, including how self-care can be a natural part of our lives.

 Babies as Self-Care Experts

 Babies and toddlers are all about growing and learning through their playful interactions with the people and things in their surroundings.
 Adulthood is generally a far more serious stage of life, filled with responsibilities, obligations and pressures.
 These pressures can lead us to continually put ourselves last on our list of priorities